Best Uses For A Merchant Cash Advance

 When small business owners need cash in a hurry – to cover payroll, or to jump on an opportunity – they don’t have many options.
 It can take weeks to pull together the documentation to qualify for a small business loan and wait to find out if its been approved.
 This is where a merchant cash advance can help you out.

-To qualify for a merchant cash advance, the lender requests statements for your past few months credit card receipts.
+To qualify for a merchant cash advance, the lender requests statements for your past few months credit card receipts and bank statements.
 After analyzing past sales data to predict your future sales, they advance cash based on their predictions.
 Going forward, they take a percentage of every day’s credit card sales until they’re repaid.

 Merchant cash advance providers don’t charge a typical interest rate, like on a loan or credit card.
 They charge a factor rate, which is a multiplier of the principal advance.
 The factor rate is shown as 1.2 or 1.5.

 When a business takes out a merchant cash advance for $200,000 with a factor rate of 1.5, the total amount you’ll repay is $300,000 ($200,000 X 1.5).
 The cost of the advance is $100,000, and the size of the advance plus your creditworthiness and other factors will determine the daily percentage of your sales that the lender takes.